sccn/sccn.github.io/others/EEGLAB_and_Fieldtrip.md

-In 2003-04, the EEGLAB software architect Arnaud Delorme worked with Fieldtrip senior author Robert Oostenveld to provide basic source localization to EEGLAB via the EEGLAB DIPFIT plug-in using Matlab code Robert had developed for dipole fitting.
+In 2003-04, the EEGLAB software architect Arnaud Delorme worked with Fieldtrip senior author Robert Oostenveld to provide basic source localization to EEGLAB via the EEGLAB DIPFIT plugin using MATLAB code Robert had developed for dipole fitting.
 Together with many other functions written at the Donders Institute for Brain, Cognition, and Behavior (Nijmegen, The Netherlands), the source code contributed by Robert Oostenveld to DIPFIT served as a basis for Fieldtrip, which was